HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   sql_file="cryptominer_share.sql"
 ) }}

-We see that [CoinHive](https://en.wikipedia.org/wiki/Coinhive) community has switched to CoinImp.
-Therefore, CoinImp has clearly become the market leader (84.9% share).
-Even though Coinhive has been discontinued, we still see some websites that use CoinHive scripts (Desktop: 5.7%, mobile: 9.0%).
+We see that [Coinhive](https://en.wikipedia.org/wiki/Monero#Mining_malware) has been surpassed by CoinImp as the dominant cryptomining service.
+One of the main reasons for this <a hreflang="en" href="https://www.zdnet.com/article/coinhive-cryptojacking-service-to-shut-down-in-march-2019/">was that Coinhive was shutdown in March 2019</a>.
+Interestingly, the domain is now <a hreflang="en" href="https://www.troyhunt.com/i-now-own-the-coinhive-domain-heres-how-im-fighting-cryptojacking-and-doing-good-things-with-content-security-policies/">owned by Troy Hunt</a> who is now displaying aggressive banners on the website in an effort to make those sites still hosting the Coinhive script (Desktop: 5.7%, mobile: 9.0%) aware that they are—often without their knowledge.
+This reflects both the prevalence of Coinhive scripts even over two years after ceasing to operate, and the risks of hosting third-party resources that can be taken over should that third party cease to operate.
+With Coinhive's demise, CoinImp has clearly become the market leader (84.9% share).

 Our results suggest that cryptojacking is still a serious attack vector, and necessary measures should be used for it.